 Hugs and Kisses

 Sometimes we have to teach our babies how to hug and kiss to make us happy.
 It’s so adorable to raise a sweet loving child.
 It’s easy to teach them how to do that because their so loving in nature.
 But for babies you have to demo how to kiss with sounds.
 That is so fun, right?
 Then whenever you get home someone is so eager to get out of her playpen to hug and kiss you.

-Those were just the few things I want my 1 year-old baby to learn and practice as she grows.
+Those were just a few things I want my 1-year-old baby to learn and practice as she grows.
 There are a lot more to teach them especially when they started talking already.

 Have you been teaching your baby some of the habits and manners that they are supposed to learn at their age?
 If yes, share your thoughts and other ways in teaching your baby.

-Parenting is an on going progress which keeps on adjusting depending on our children’s need, so it’s better to try things and identify what will work for you and your kids.
+Parenting is ongoing progress which keeps on adjusting depending on our children’s need, so it’s better to try things and identify what will work for you and your kids.